hauckshane/DataViz_Final_Project/updates.md

 ## April 18 end of class

 Began working with shiny to get a user input for player and then created a tab to show the shooting radar chart and table for that player.

+## April 20 beginning of class

+Added the passing variable descriptions to the passing plot and then added the plot to the shiny app.
+Fixed some issues the plots were having in the shiny app and created a theme for the plots.